The October-November edition is now online!

-Many of our best sellers are out-of-print, or now in their final CD pressings.
+Many of our best sellers in their final CD pressings, as 3-4 CDs join the out-of-print list each week.
 We've got very limited stock on some of these soon-to-be collectors items.
 Check our price list for current availability.

 With the blend of the world's best Independent Artists along with our Distributed Artists Series, Guitar Nine aims to provide one-stop shopping for instrumental guitar enthusiasts.